 A Minimal Viable Product (MVP) gives businesses the opportunity to test a product idea and assess the validity or invalidity of their business plan.

-Because the MVP model is generally favoured by companies looking to optimize costs, actual testing of the product’s functionality and other features can be overlooked.
+Because the MVP model is generally favored by companies looking to optimize costs, actual testing of the product’s functionality and other features can be overlooked.

 Conducting validation testing is an important part of the MVP process.
 It is important because beta-testers will focus on giving valuable feedback on the user interface and experience if there are no major functional bugs.

-Independent UAT tests ensure the most bugs are uncovered and provide the most value for developers.
+Independent UAT tests ensure that most bugs are uncovered and provide the most value for developers.